demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ## Integration configuration

+**Note**: This is a general integration configurations troubleshooting section. note that some integration also have a integration-specific troubleshooting guide.

 ### Seeing an error during test module execution

 #### Docker Error

-Docker timeout: A timeout error indicates a run that exceeded the default timeout configured for the docker container.
+Docker timeout: A timeout error indicates a run that exceeded the timeout configured for the docker container.

+1. Make sure Docker/Podman is installed on your machine (on-prem).
-1. Try raising the docker timeout configuration which can be done manually if you're using the on-prem version by setting the integrationScript.timeout server configuration (in minutes), or a support ticket if you're using Saas/XSIAM.
+2. Try raising the docker timeout configuration which can be done manually if you're using the on-prem version by setting the integrationScript.timeout server configuration (in minutes), or a support ticket if you're using Saas/XSIAM.
-2. Make sure Docker/Podman is installed on your machine (on-prem).

 #### Api Error

+In case of an API error, there are several ways to see them: debug-mode, debug-logs, sometimes the error will be printed in the war room.
 Check the error received and try to see if it explains the issue:

 ##### Common HTTP codes

 - 400: Bad request, double-check filters & arguments.
 - 401/403: Usually means that authentication failed.
 Permissions: Compare the permissions required by the integration in Cortex to what the user has configured in his 3rd party product.
-If the integration does not mention specific permissions, check the 3rd party API.
+If the integration does not mention specific permissions, check the 3rd party API documentation.
 Authentication: Re-check authentication parameters (credentials, IDs, etc), and try to re-configure them.
 Some integrations require different authentication flow, make sure to check the integration docs and verify you have covered the correct flow.
 Authorization: Some integrations require several manual steps to authenticate the instance, double check if any special action is required.
 - 404: Item not found, double-check the resource you were looking for exit in the 3rd party UI.